istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 {{< warning >}}
-Please use the above settings with caution, since the IP/port exclusion annotations not only apply to init container traffic, but also application container traffic. i.e the application traffic sends to the configured IP/port will bypass Istio sidecar.
+Please use the above settings with caution, since the IP/port exclusion annotations not only apply to init container traffic, but also application container traffic. i.e. application traffic sent to the configured IP/port will bypass the Istio sidecar.
 {{< /warning >}}

 ### Compatibility with other CNI plugins